 I don’t want to sound unappreciative of all the work that is being done.
 Yes, I know people are working very hard.
 However, I do wonder if our MRT operators and regulator has learnt anything new and made any meaningful improvements from previous failures.
 Maybe, this “rare incident” could have been avoided, or at least its fallout could have been mitigated.

 Let’s just remember that $2.6B (yes, billion dollars) is being spent on renewing our East-West and North-South Lines.
 That’s not for the entire train network; it’s for just 2 lines.
-Amazingly, a train can cause a 2.2 km trail of disruption before being stopped.
-I presume there are still very limited tracking switching points in the network, thus resulting in the faulty train causing damage further along in the wrong direction from where it was said to have withdrawn to, and perhaps why damage between two adjacent stations would disrupt service between nine stations initially.
+Amazingly, a train can cause a 2.2 km trail of destruction before being stopped.
+I presume there are still very limited track switching points in the network, thus resulting in the faulty train causing damage further along in the wrong direction from where it was said to have withdrawn to, and perhaps why damage between two adjacent stations would disrupt service between nine stations initially.
 Didn’t someone talk about predictive maintenance?
 Was this predicted, and if not, why not?
 What was it about all the high tech sensors that were installed, did they not detect anything amiss?

 I am sure there are great answers to all those questions.
 You can’t completely prevent every kind of problem.
 There are budget constrains to contend with.
 I understand, we have to strike a balance.